Tech901/web-programming-precourse/PreCourse-Exercise.md

 For larger projects or when working with organizations it is important that your dev environments closely match from local, to staging, to production.
 This will minimize errors, and issues that will arise when deploying code from one environment to the next.

-To complete this exercise, we'll only need one important tool in your dev environment, a text editor.As mentioned before HTML is simply content marked-up to give it meaning and structure so the only real requirement is any text editor.
+To complete this exercise, we'll only need one important tool in your dev environment, a text editor.
+As mentioned, HTML is simply content marked-up to give it meaning and structure so the only real requirement is any text editor.
 Even notepad would due, but choosing a more advanced text editor designed for coding has its perks.
 There are several text editors available and you are welcome to choose any one you like, but for the purposes of this exercise, we will be using Visual Studio Code.

 ### Getting Started w/ VSCode